The Importance of Liquidity and Liquid Assets

 September 11 as an Example

-Years later, the lesson remains timeless.
-Namely, investors should remember one important lesson: at least some portion of your net worth should be kept in liquid assets.
-That liquid portion has one primary job, and that job is to be there when you reach for it.
-Earning a return is only a secondary, less important factor.
+Years later, especially in a new time of financial uncertainty, the lesson remains timeless.
+Namely, investors should remember one important lesson: At least some portion of your net worth should be kept in liquid assets.

 Liquid Assets and How to Store Them